Wayfair Employees Protest Sale Of Furniture To Migrant Detention Center

 Advocates and lawyers have reported unsafe and unsanitary conditions in some migrant shelters, though Customs and Border Protection says it is leveraging limited resources to "provide the best care possible."

-Wayfair's leadership team, in an unsigned response to protesting employees obtained by the Boston Globe, wrote that it was "proud to have such an engaged team that is focused on impacting our world in meaningful and important ways," but that it is company practice to fulfill all lawful orders.
+Wayfair's leadership team, in an unsigned response to protesting employees obtained by The Boston Globe, wrote that it was "proud to have such an engaged team that is focused on impacting our world in meaningful and important ways," but that it is company practice to fulfill all lawful orders.

 "As business leaders, we also believe in the importance of respecting diversity of thought within our organization and across our customer base," the letter said.
 "No matter how strongly any one of us feels about an issue, it is important to keep in mind that not all employees or customers agree."